wazuh/wazuh-packages/README.md

           -h, --help                Show this help.

       ```
-    * To build a wazuh-manager package in /tmp for amd64 (x86_64):
+    * To build a wazuh-manager package for amd64 (x86_64) and store it in `/tmp`:
         `# ./generate_debian_package.sh -b 3.9 -d /tmp -t manager -a amd64 -r 0`.
     * To build a wazuh-agent package in `/home/ec2-user` for i386 with release 2:
         `# ./generate_debian_package.sh -b v3.8.2 -d /home/ec2-user -t agent -a i386 -r 2`.
-    * To build a wazuh-api package in /tmp from branch 3.6:
+    * To build a wazuh-api package from branch 3.9 and store it in `/tmp`:
         `# ./generate_debian_package.sh -b 3.9 -d /tmp -t api -a amd64 -r 0`.
-    * To build a wazuh-manager package in /tmp for amd64 (x86_64) in a different directory:
+    * To build a wazuh-manager amd64 (x86_64) package for `/opt/ossec` directory and store it in `/tmp`:
         `# ./generate_debian_package.sh -b 3.9 -d /tmp -t manager -a amd64 -r 0 -p /opt/ossec`.
 3. When the execution finish, you can find your `.deb` packages in specified folder.

 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
-You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh), by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com), to ask questions and participate in discussions.
+You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com) to ask questions and participate in discussions.

 ## License and copyright